JakeSteam/blog-personal/_posts/2023-06-06-analysing-netflix-viewing-history.md

 ## Conclusion

 Overall, I'm pretty happy with how the analysis went.
-I'd have liked to share my viewing data, but since multiple people use my account it wasn't possible.
+I'd have liked to share my full viewing data, but since multiple people use the account it wasn't possible.

 I'll avoid complaining about the [changes to Netflix's account sharing policies](https://www.bbc.co.uk/news/business-65691127), since I've already (somewhat) acted with my wallet by reducing my plan.
 Since I no longer need the 4 active screens perk of the highest plan, I downgraded to save £5/mo!